 “..I have an interview for my dream job .. and I have been offered (and accepted) the position…I could never have dreamed of such a job before starting my course with you and I just wanted to say a very sincere thank you to my tutor and all the other tutors who made my time at HA so memorable…” CB

 "A completely new career for me, all thanks to Helen Arkell!"

-Beginning Wednesday 19 September 2018 and ending in July 2020.
-Attendance at Helen Arkell every Wednesday, excluding school holidays.
+Beginning Wednesday 15th September 2021 and ending in July 2022.
+The course is held one day a week on a Wednesday, excluding school holidays.
 Hours usually 9.00 – 4.00 pm, although start times can vary according to allocated teaching practice school.